MHEG-5: Use in other standards

 MHEG-5 has been selected as the mandatory interactivity engine for CI+ compliant TVs (and other CI+ devices).

 Profiles and commercial roll-out

 The MHEG-5 language itself is just that, a language.
 To be useful in any particular context, the language needs to be profiled.

 A broadcast profile of the language has been standardized by ETSI, forming ETSI standard ES 202 184.

 United Kingdom

-In the United Kingdom, MHEG-5 is used to provide interactive services for digital television such as the BBC's red button Ceefax replacement service.
+In the United Kingdom, MHEG-5 is used to provide interactive services for digital television such as the BBCs Ceefax replacement service, BBC Red Button.
 The full specification of how MHEG-5 is used in the context of the UK Freeview platform is the UK Profile of MHEG-5.
 MHEG is also used on Freesat for its programming guide in addition to the DVB EIT, as opposed to the OpenTV platform used on Sky.

 New Zealand and Australia

 In New Zealand, the same profile as in UK is used, with minor additions for the Maori language and its use of the guide key on certified Freeview receivers.
 The guide receiver key is used to activate the MHEG-5 programming guide; this however disables use of the more compatible and faster loading DVB EIT guide feature.
 In Australia, this guide practice was adopted for the phase 2 Freeview and VAST receivers referenced by the label Freeview EPG.